hmcts/cmc-citizen-frontend/README.md

 $ gulp
 ```

-It will be available at https://localhost:3000
+It will be avai lable at https://localhost:3000

 ### Running the application on docker (integrated environment)